Course Presentation

 #Educational Process

+Online live lectures take place every Wednesday starting at 17:00 p.m.
+EET [Eastern European Time, Athens, Greece].
 Lectures are provided via the Zoom platform.
 A day prior to each lecture participants receive the link for the Zoom meeting.
 It should be noted that access to the meeting is only available for those who have successfully completed the registration to the Course.

-Following completion of registration each participant also receives a unique personalized username and password in order to be able to sign in on the online learning platform (e-class) platform.
+Following completion of registration, each participant also receives a unique personalized username and password in order to be able to sign in on the online learning platform (e-class) platform.
 Via the e-class platform participants have access to the entirety of the educational material.

 The curriculum provides: